skovdev/skovdev/README.md

 ## &#x1F44B; Hi there

 <p>
 I'm <strong>Stanislav Kovalenko</strong> and I’m <strong>Senior Java Software Engineer</strong>.
-As <strong>Senior Software Engineer</strong> with extensive Java experience, I'm highly skilled in problem-solving and enjoy taking on challenges.
+As <strong>Senior Software Engineer</strong> with extensive <strong>Java</strong> experience, I'm highly skilled in problem-solving and enjoy taking on challenges.
 I write well-designed, testable, and efficient code.
 I quickly learn new technologies and succeed in both team and self-directed settings.
 My focus is on efficient design, performance optimization, and high code quality.
 I am passionate about continuous improvement and collaboration, always striving to enhance my skills and contribute effectively to every project
 </p>

 ## &#x1F575; About me